Beta-Cygni-A/SimpleConsoleLibrary/README.md

 - currently, look at the docs to find out what to make and than open an issue to let others know you are working on it
 - design the levels and gameplay of the game
 - replace alot of the int inputs/returns with references or pointers
+- have to have some good docs with maybe some pictures, have some tutorials on how to use, samples for case use, how to build, maybe even make a video
 I might move task list to issues, open a issue for each task.
 I might make a task list for all things to be done